 If you’re a small business owner interested in government contracts, you’ve probably heard about the SBA’s 8(a) Business Development Program.
-The 8(a) Program itself is complex, but its potential benefits are tremendous.
+The 8(a) Program itself is complex, and its eligibility rules are some of stricter rules out there; but its potential benefits are tremendous.
 In this Back to Basics post, I’ll break down some of the very basics about the 8(a) Program.
 But don’t worry, not only will I follow this post up with another to unpack more of the complexities, I have also included links throughout this post to other posts doing the same.Continue reading

 Last week, the SBA’s Office of Inspector General (OIG) issued a report, entitled “SBA’s Business Development Assistance to 8(a) Program Participants.”
 The report detailed the OIG’s recent audit of the SBA’s 8(a) Business Development Program to “determine to what extent SBA measures and monitors an 8(a) firm’s progress toward achieving individual business development goals” and “to ensure 8(a) firms receive the help needed to meet their goals and if the program adapted during the Coronavirus Disease 2019 pandemic.”
 Let’s take a closer look at the details and findings.Continue reading

 Well folks, the wait is finally over!
 The Second Edition of our popular GovCon Handbook on the SBA’s 8(a) Program is live, and it’s available here.
 In this revised, updated, and expanded Handbook, Steven Koprince and I give you the run-down on all things 8(a) (and as always, we do so in plain English).

 Whether you are considering applying to the 8(a) Program, in the midst of the application process, already years into your 8(a) Program term, or a recent graduate/non-8(a) entity hoping to team with an 8(a) company one of these days–this book is for you.
 It covers everything under the 8(a) sun, including:Continue reading